sandhawke/LDPx/behavior-spec-template.md

 ## Related Test Suites

-*Describe other related test suites which can be run to further test an implemention, such a media-type-specific tests*
+*Describe other related test suites which can be run to further test an implementation, such a media-type-specific tests*

-## Issues
+# Issues

 *Enumerate any challenging design issues and describe how they were settled, or their current state if not settled.
 Link elsewhere for